Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Logs.md

 2017-03-01 16:30:15,481 (INFO) Webcampak : capture(): Initializing the following capture driver: gphoto
 ```

-Next, Webcampak will verify if it is allowed to capture (capture calendar, time since last capture).
-If all is correct, it will initate the actual capture process.
+Next, Webcampak will verify if it is allowed to capture (capture calendar, time since the last capture).
+If all is correct, it will initiate the actual capture process.

 ```Logs
 2017-03-01 16:30:15,482 (INFO) Webcampak : capture.run(): Initiate capture process for source: 1